Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-19-Security-in-Context/Section-01-Security-in-Development-Teams/quiz.md

-# 19.1 Security in Development Teams - Quiz
+# Section 19.1 Quiz: Security in Development Teams# 19.1 Security in Development Teams - Quiz

-**Instructions**: Choose the best answer for each question.
+!!! quiz "Section 19.1 Quiz: Security in Development Teams"**Instructions**: Choose the best answer for each question.
 Each question is worth 2 points.

----
+    This quiz assesses your understanding of secure development practices, team collaboration, and security integration in software development workflows.---

-## Question 1
+    **Time Limit**: 30 minutes  ## Question 1

+    **Total Marks**: 30 marks

-Which of the following BEST describes the primary goal of security-focused code reviews?
+    **Question Types**: Multiple choice and short answerWhich of the following BEST describes the primary goal of security-focused code reviews?

-A) To find all bugs in the code before deployment
+    1. What is the primary goal of implementing security in development teams?A) To find all bugs in the code before deployment

-B) To identify security vulnerabilities, design flaws, and strengthen security posture
+        - To slow down development processesB) To identify security vulnerabilities, design flaws, and strengthen security posture

-C) To ensure code follows company coding standards
+        - To increase project costsC) To ensure code follows company coding standards

-D) To improve code performance and efficiency
+        - { data-correct } To integrate security considerations throughout the development lifecycleD) To improve code performance and efficiency

+        - To replace functional testing

 **Answer**: B) To identify security vulnerabilities, design flaws, and strengthen security posture

+    2. Which practice is most important for maintaining security in collaborative development?

-**Explanation**: Security-focused code reviews specifically target security concerns, going beyond general bug finding to identify vulnerabilities and opportunities to improve the system's security.
+        - Using only senior developers**Explanation**: Security-focused code reviews specifically target security concerns, going beyond general bug finding to identify vulnerabilities and opportunities to improve the system's security.

----
+        - Working in isolation

+        - { data-correct } Regular security training and awareness programs---

+        - Avoiding code reviews

 ## Question 2

+    3. What is the "shift-left" approach in security?

-In security-focused pair programming, what is the primary responsibility of the "security navigator"?
+        - Moving security team to the left side of the officeIn security-focused pair programming, what is the primary responsibility of the "security navigator"?

+        - { data-correct } Incorporating security testing and reviews earlier in the development process

-A) Write the main functional code
+        - Shifting development timelines to the leftA) Write the main functional code

-B) Test the code for performance issues
+        - Moving security to after deploymentB) Test the code for performance issues

 C) Watch for security anti-patterns and suggest secure alternatives

-D) Document the code changes
+    4. Which tool category is most essential for secure code collaboration?D) Document the code changes

+        - Graphics editors

-**Answer**: C) Watch for security anti-patterns and suggest secure alternatives
+        - { data-correct } Version control systems with security features**Answer**: C) Watch for security anti-patterns and suggest secure alternatives

+        - Music players

-**Explanation**: The security navigator specifically focuses on security considerations while the functional driver implements the primary functionality, creating a collaborative approach to secure coding.
+        - Social media tools**Explanation**: The security navigator specifically focuses on security considerations while the functional driver implements the primary functionality, creating a collaborative approach to secure coding.

----

-## Question 3
+    5. What is the main purpose of security code reviews?---

+        - To find functional bugs

+        - { data-correct } To identify security vulnerabilities and ensure secure coding practices## Question 3

+        - To improve code performance

-Which of the following is NOT typically included in security user stories for agile development?
+        - To check coding styleWhich of the following is NOT typically included in security user stories for agile development?

-A) "As a user, I want my password to be securely stored"
+    6. Which approach best describes DevSecOps?A) "As a user, I want my password to be securely stored"

-B) "As a system, I want to detect brute force attacks"
+        - Security as a separate final phaseB) "As a system, I want to detect brute force attacks"

-C) "As a developer, I want the fastest possible development time"
+        - { data-correct } Integration of security practices throughout development and operationsC) "As a developer, I want the fastest possible development time"

-D) "As an admin, I want to see failed login attempts"
+        - Development without security considerationsD) "As an admin, I want to see failed login attempts"

+        - Security only during testing

 **Answer**: C) "As a developer, I want the fastest possible development time"

+    7. What is the most effective way to handle security issues found during development?

-**Explanation**: Security user stories focus on security requirements from the perspective of users, systems, and security stakeholders, not on development efficiency goals.
+        - Ignore them until production**Explanation**: Security user stories focus on security requirements from the perspective of users, systems, and security stakeholders, not on development efficiency goals.

----
+        - Document them for later

+        - { data-correct } Address them immediately as part of the development process---

+        - Assign them to a separate security team

 ## Question 4

+    8. Which factor is most important when establishing security responsibilities in teams?

-What is the main benefit of involving the entire development team in threat modeling sessions?
+        - Individual preferencesWhat is the main benefit of involving the entire development team in threat modeling sessions?

+        - { data-correct } Clear role definitions and shared security responsibility

-A) It reduces the workload for security specialists
+        - Random assignmentA) It reduces the workload for security specialists

-B) It brings diverse perspectives to identify threats and builds shared security understanding
+        - Avoiding responsibility assignmentB) It brings diverse perspectives to identify threats and builds shared security understanding

 C) It eliminates the need for security testing

-D) It speeds up the development process
+    9. What is the benefit of automated security testing in development workflows?D) It speeds up the development process

+        - Replaces the need for developers

-**Answer**: B) It brings diverse perspectives to identify threats and builds shared security understanding
+        - { data-correct } Provides consistent and early detection of common security issues**Answer**: B) It brings diverse perspectives to identify threats and builds shared security understanding

+        - Eliminates all security vulnerabilities

-**Explanation**: Collaborative threat modeling leverages different team members' expertise and builds security awareness across the entire team.
+        - Reduces development costs to zero**Explanation**: Collaborative threat modeling leverages different team members' expertise and builds security awareness across the entire team.

----

-## Question 5
+    10. Which communication practice is most important for security in development teams?---

+        - Avoiding security discussions

+        - { data-correct } Regular security-focused stand-ups and retrospectives## Question 5

+        - Only communicating through email

-Which STRIDE category would "Database records modified without authorization" fall under?
+        - Limiting communication to managersWhich STRIDE category would "Database records modified without authorization" fall under?

-A) Spoofing
+## Short Answer QuestionsA) Spoofing

 B) Tampering

-C) Information Disclosure
+**Question 11** (5 marks): Describe three key components of a security-focused development culture and explain how each contributes to overall software security.C) Information Disclosure

 D) Denial of Service

+**Question 12** (5 marks): Explain how pair programming can enhance security in development teams.
+What are the specific security benefits and potential challenges?

 **Answer**: B) Tampering

+**Question 13** (5 marks): Describe the role of threat modeling in team-based development.
+How should threat modeling activities be integrated into team workflows?

 **Explanation**: Tampering refers to modifying data or code without authorization, which includes unauthorized database modifications.

+**Question 14** (5 marks): Explain the concept of "security champions" in development teams.
+What responsibilities do they have and how do they contribute to team security?

 ---

+## Answer Key

 ## Question 6

+**Multiple Choice**: 1-C, 2-C, 3-B, 4-B, 5-B, 6-B, 7-C, 8-B, 9-B, 10-B

 What is the primary purpose of security runbooks in team documentation?

+**Short Answer Guidelines**:

 A) To record all security incidents that have occurred

-B) To provide step-by-step procedures for responding to security incidents
+**Question 11**: Should cover security training and awareness, secure coding standards, security testing integration, incident response procedures, and collaborative security practices.B) To provide step-by-step procedures for responding to security incidents

 C) To list all security tools used by the team

-D) To document the team's security training history
+**Question 12**: Should explain knowledge sharing benefits, real-time security review, reduction of security debt, challenges like time investment and skill balance.D) To document the team's security training history

-**Answer**: B) To provide step-by-step procedures for responding to security incidents
+**Question 13**: Should cover threat identification as a team activity, integration with sprint planning, documentation sharing, and ongoing threat model updates.**Answer**: B) To provide step-by-step procedures for responding to security incidents

-**Explanation**: Security runbooks are procedural documents that guide teams through specific responses to security incidents, ensuring consistent and effective incident handling.
+**Question 14**: Should explain security champions as security advocates within teams, responsibilities for security guidance, training coordination, and bridging security and development teams.**Explanation**: Security runbooks are procedural documents that guide teams through specific responses to security incidents, ensuring consistent and effective incident handling.

----

-## Question 7
+## Extension Activities---

+1. **Team Security Assessment**: Evaluate your current development team's security practices and create an improvement plan.## Question 7

-In the context of security Definition of Done, which statement is most accurate?
+2. **Security Integration Design**: Design a workflow that integrates security checkpoints into an existing development process without significantly impacting velocity.In the context of security Definition of Done, which statement is most accurate?

-A) Security criteria should be added only for security-critical features
+3. **Security Training Program**: Develop a security training program tailored for developers, including hands-on exercises and real-world scenarios.A) Security criteria should be added only for security-critical features
 B) Security criteria should be included in the Definition of Done for all user stories
 C) Security criteria slow down development and should be minimized
 D) Security criteria are only needed for production deployments